kjjgibson/ApiApe/README.md

 end
 ```

 Another option if you want total control is to call the render method manually.
+The _render_ape_ method also takes a hash of options where you can specify permitted_fields just like _load_and_render_ape_.

 ```
 class PostsController < ApplicationController